Dear Employer Partners,

-If you are interested in connecting with Tufts Career Center, please send us an email.
+The Employer Relations team welcomes your outreach and connection with us.
 We will respond to you as quickly as possible and look forward to hearing from you.
-Our staff members support undergraduate and graduate students and alumni in the School of Arts & Sciences, the School of Engineering, and the School of Museum of Fine Arts at Tufts only.
+Our staff members support undergraduate and graduate students as well as alumni across the three schools: The School of Arts & Sciences, the School of Engineering, and the School of Museum of Fine Arts (SMFA) at Tufts.

 Please check out our Employer Relations website for all information including policies (e.g. offers to students) and other great information about engaging with Tufts University.

 - Healthcare, Life Sciences, & Environmental Science

 - Engineering, Technology & Physical Sciences